nest/nest-simulator/doc/index.rst

 Contribute
 ###########

-* Have you used NEST in an article or presentation? `Let us know <http://mail.nest-initiative.org/cgi-bin/mailman/listinfo/nest_user>`_  and we will add it to our list of `publications <http://www.nest-simulator.org/publications/>`_ Find out how to `cite NEST here <citing-nest>`.
+* Have you used NEST in an article or presentation? `Let us know <http://mail.nest-initiative.org/cgi-bin/mailman/listinfo/nest_user>`_  and we will add it to our list of `publications <http://www.nest-simulator.org/publications/>`_ Find out how to :doc:`cite NEST here <citing-nest>`.

 * If you have any comments or suggestions, please share them on our `Mailing List <http://mail.nest-initiative.org/cgi-bin/mailman/listinfo/nest_user>`_ .